RALEIGH DeGEER AMYX WITH A SMALL PORTION OF HIS AMERICAN HERITAGE MUSEUM IN 1987

 What would be a fair trade?
 Raleigh DeGeer Amyx wondered.
 When Mr. McNeil offered a dinner plate that had been part of President Polk’s Official White House China, there was no question that was a good deal.
 The men agreed, and Mr. McNeil sent his personal curator to make the exchange.
 It is the one and only time Raleigh DeGeer Amyx has ever done business via an intermediary like that.
-He says it was over in minutes, and he never got to meet Robert McNeil for this exchange, however, there were several pleasant encounters with him that followed.
+He says it was over in minutes.
+Mr. Amyx didn't get the chance to meet Robert McNeil for this exchange, however, there were several pleasant encounters with him that followed.

 "AMERICAN PRESIDENTIAL CHINA" BOOK WRITTEN BY ROBERT L. McNEIL, JR. AND HIS CURATOR, SUSAN GRAY DETWEILER.
 THE HANDSOME BOOK DOCUMENTS McNEIL'S COLLECTION OF OVER 200 PIECES OF PRESIDENTIAL CHINA.